-On request of the European Commission, the European Food Safety Authority (EFSA) prepared a scientific opinion on welfare aspects of the management and housing of grand-parent and parent stocks raised and kept for breeding purposes.
+Scientific Opinion on welfare aspects of the management and housing of the grand-parent and parent stocks raised and kept for breeding purposes